 In additional to holding weekly seminars, the Econometrics Research Unit hosts workshops and symposia.
 Recent workshops have been held in the areas of Health, Labour, Immigration and Microeconometric techniques.
 The Unit has an active visitors program, hosting both international and local scholars.
 The Unit also conducts short courses on recent methodological advances.

-If you are interested in visiting the Econometrics Research Unit, please contact the Director, Associate Professor Christopher Skeels.
+If you are interested in visiting the Econometrics Research Unit, please contact the Director, Prof. Christopher Skeels.

 The Centre acknowledges the financial support of the Department of Economics, the Melbourne Institute of Applied Economic and Social Research, and the Faculty of Business and Economics.